MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            99% of the time everything will work.
 When it doesn't, the unchained tabs(compatibility mode) are designed to work 100% of the time even with sites that get overzealous with their tracking requirements.
            The defaults are set to a relaxed private that is still very private if used right.
-           Also, when set to max privacy with the switch or using the hardening guide in settings identifying data is destroyed to levels not seen elsewhere.
-Almost all webview browsers that I have tested have some essence of privacy in their claim and despite this, nearly all of them announce you are using "your exact device, with that browser, via that app."
+When set to max privacy with the force field switch or using the hardening guide in settings identifying data is removed to levels not seen in other webview based browsers, including package headers and device info.
-           With absolutely no way to prevent it from happening.
-When they DO support privacy, they lack elsewhere, be it web features, full usability, or modernity through the browser.
+           The webview browsers that I have tested specify they are built to be private and despite this, in my tests all of them announce you are using "your exact device, with that browser, via that app."
+With no instructions on hardening via dev tools or alternative solutions offered.
+When they do support privacy, they lack elsewhere, be it web features, full usability, or modernity in the browser itself.
+WebKit was also chosen because the gecko engine produces some errors not seen in webkit.
-           WebKit was also chosen because I have recently stopped using the gecko engine due to errors that do not happen when using WebKit, some of these errors cause a complete block to my workflow.
 This sentiment is reflected online and often times hosting services will have additional docs just for errors that crop up using the gecko engine, such as pr end of file errors that are handled gracefully in WebKit.
 Since Moonala is meant to be daily driven, it makes sense to use a high compatibility web engine.
+Bundling webkit is currently -WIP- The current testing releases using webview will be maintained, so have no worries about getting use to a certain flavor and it depracating.
+As a bonus, the webview edition **should** be compatible with privacy centric webviews like bromite, allowing for a dual layer of protection.

            Moonala is not trying to be like the rest of the webview browsers.
 Its not the next fox clone or mainstream browser re-skin.
 It is Moonala.
-Never angry, loving always.

            There is a *Custom Extensions & Plugins engine in development* meant to rival the big players while being easier to use and universally compatible.